CICDDemo21/Incident_BE/README.md

 ALTER TABLE IF EXISTS public.incidents
     OWNER to postgres;

--- Table: public.incident_users

--- DROP TABLE IF EXISTS public.incident_users;
+DROP TABLE IF EXISTS public.incident_users;

 CREATE TABLE IF NOT EXISTS public.incident_users
 (